Women rabbis and Torah scholars: Hebrew terminology

-While the English term rabbi is used for women receiving rabbinical ordination, Hebrew grammatical parallels to the title may include rabba (רבה) - feminine parallel to rav (רב) - or rabbanit (רבנית).
-The term rabbanit (plural: rabbiniyot) is used by some Orthodox women in this role.
+While the English term rabbi is used for women receiving rabbinical ordination, Hebrew grammatical parallels to the title may include rabba (רבה) – feminine parallel to rav (רב) – or rabbanit (רבנית).
+The term rabbanit (plural: rabbiniyot) is used by individual Orthodox women in this role.
 For example, Sara Hurwitz, who is considered the first Orthodox woman rabbi, was initially ordained with the title maharat (a Hebrew acronym that includes the title rabbanit) but subsequently began using the title rabba.

-In Israel, a meshivat halacha ("responder of Jewish law") refers to a woman trained in Jewish law and who provide guidance and legal responses to community members.
+In Israel, a meshivat halacha ("responder of Jewish law") refers to a woman trained in Jewish law and who provides guidance and legal responses to community members.